littlepea/debit-card-service-example/README.md

 ## Scenarios

-The below scenarios are still to be automated using BDD (pytest-bdd or django-behave).
+The below Acceptance Tests are still to be automated using BDD (pytest-bdd or django-behave).

 ### Scenario 1: Parent loads a compliant amount to child's card